Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 alluxio.worker.block.heartbeat.interval=60s
 alluxio.worker.filesystem.heartbeat.interval=60s
 ```
-`alluxio.worker.block.heartbeat.interval` controls the heartbeat intervals for block service in Alluxio and
+`alluxio.worker.block.heartbeat.interval` controls the heartbeat intervals for the block service in Alluxio and
-`alluxio.worker.filesystem.heartbeat.interval` for filesystem service.
+`alluxio.worker.filesystem.heartbeat.interval` for the filesystem service.
 Again, increase the interval to reduce the number of heartbeat checks.

 ### Keepalive Time and Timeout